UKAEA and leading universities unite to embed fusion robotics into engineering education

 UKAEA is driving skills development through the FOSTER (Fusion Opportunities in Skills, Training, Education, and Research) programme, which forms part of the UK Government’s Fusion Futures initiative.

-To accelerate and embed fusion robotics learning among university students, two prominent visiting professorships and one lectureship have been appointed from UKAEA’s Robotics division.
-This initiative brings real-world fusion engineering into the classroom for the first time—strengthening ties between academia and industry, promoting diversity in STEM, and inspiring the next generation of fusion scientists and engineers.
+UKAEA’s Robotics division has appointed 2 prominent visiting professorships and 1 lectureship to accelerate and embed fusion robotics learning among university students.
+This initiative brings real-world fusion engineering into the classroom for the first time.
+It strengthens academia and industry ties, promotes diversity in STEM, and inspires the next generation of fusion scientists and engineers.
 It represents a bold step towards aligning academic excellence with the UK’s ambitions in sustainable fusion energy and advanced robotics.

 Dr Robert Skilton – University of Oxford

-Dr Robert Skilton, Head of Robotics Research & Technology at UKAEA, has been appointed Visiting Professor of Practice in the Department of Engineering Science at the University of Oxford.
+Dr Robert Skilton is the Head of Robotics Research & Technology at UKAEA.
+He has been appointed Visiting Professor of Practice in the Department of Engineering Science at the University of Oxford.
 He will contribute to the MEng in Engineering Science and help develop a new MSc in Robotics, delivering lectures, supervising student projects, and embedding industrial insight into the curriculum.
 Students will gain hands-on experience through group design and master’s projects, supported by industry collaboration and site visits.

 Dr Robert Skilton said: